stark1tty/SedMob/docs/web-ui-guide.md

 | Type       | Select | —       | Specific lithology within the group      |
 | Percentage | Number | 100/0/0 | Percentage of this lithology (0–100)     |

 Lithology 1 defaults to 100%, Lithology 2 and 3 default to 0%.
-The three percentages should sum to 100.
+The three percentages must sum to 100%.
+When you change one percentage, the others auto-balance to maintain the 100% total.
+The server also validates that all three are integers in the range 0–100 summing to 100, rejecting the submission with an error message if not.

 #### Grain Size — Clastic